Top Tourist Attractions Not to be Missed in Prague

 Prague is a dream holiday destination accentuated with cobbled lanes, intriguing chapels, and a treasure trove of iconic hotspots.
 Plan a visit to Prague and get ready to be delighted with the fairy-tale like attractions.

 Here are some top attractions, which must be added to your bucket-list of must-visits.

-Charles Bridge Prague (also known as Karlov Most) is the focal point of the city connecting the city's Old Town and the New Town.
+Charles Bridge (also known as Karlov Most) is the focal point of the city connecting the city's Old Town and the New Town.
 The gothic-style bridge crosses the charming Vltava River and is adorned with Baroque statues.
-While photography-lovers would love photo-shooting the bridge, travellers can spend relaxed moments here and also catch a quick bite or buy souvenirs.
+Spend relaxed moments over here and also catch a quick bite or buy souvenirs.

 Prague Castle Atop Castle Hill

 How about discovering a UNESCO monument with a rich tradition of over 1000 years?
 If this sounds interesting, then visit Prague Castle (Pražský Hard), which is nestled atop the Castle Hill.
-Visitors can watch the changing of the castle guard, discover the gothic beauty of St. Vitus Cathedral, be a part of exhibitions or classical music concerts, admire centuries-old artworks, or walk through the pristine gardens.
+Watch the changing of the guards, discover the gothic beauty of St. Vitus Cathedral, and be a part of exhibitions or classical music concerts, admire centuries-old artworks, or walk through the pristine gardens.

 John Lennon Wall

 Art-lovers would love to visit the Beatles-inspired graffiti wall.
 The creative wall is a vibrant splash of colours and is filled with lyrics from Beatles song.

 The Dancing House (known as Fred and Ginger), located by the Vltava River, has a striking deconstructivist architecture, with a glass tower, and a metal cupola-styled tower-top.
 Visitors can enjoy the splendid views of the city and also explore the magnificent interiors designed by London architect, Eva Jiricna.